Victims of the First Anfal Genocide in Kurdistan 1988

 The first phase of the Anfal Genocide took place from 23 February to 19 March 1988, when the Iraqi state under the Ba‘ath regime launched large-scale military attacks on the Duly Jafayati region and the Shar Bajêr area, targeting especially the villages of Sergalû and Bargalû from three directions, with heavy shelling and ground assaults.

-According to the Ba‘ath regime’s military documents, the operations began between 23–26 February 1988, but eyewitnesses, Peshmerga fighters, and residents of the area stated that the Anfal genocide began effectively on 9 February 1988.
+According to the Ba‘ath regime’s military documents, the operations began between 23 and 26 February 1988, but eyewitnesses, Peshmerga fighters, and residents of the area stated that the Anfal genocide began effectively on 9 February 1988.

 The campaign was commanded by Lieutenant General Sultan Hashim Ahmad, commander of the First Army Corps, assisted by Lieutenant General Nu’man Faris Hussein, commander of the Fifth Army Corps, under the direct supervision of General Adnan Khairallah (Minister of Defense) and Ali Hassan al-Majid, head of the Northern Bureau of the Ba‘ath Party.
 Also involved were General Nizar Abdul Karim al-Khazraji, Deputy Chief of Staff for Operations, and General Hussein Rashid al-Tikriti, Director of Operations.